cloudzfy/pychallenge/README.md

   * To connect dots, you may check the HTML comments for the dots, and connect one by one.

-  * Trick: Hmm, it's a male.
+  * Hint: Hmm, it's a male.

 * **Level 10** [what are you looking at?](http://www.pythonchallenge.com/pc/return/bull.html)